 - Heart palpitations

 - Headaches or migraines

 - Muscle cramps

 Being in ketosis has many benefits.
 However, when the body moves from using energy from carbs to ketones, it can bring a few unpleasant side effects.

 This is the uncomfortable gap between having been a glucose burner most of your life and moving into burning ketones for fuel.
 It’s a period that can last anywhere from a few hours to several weeks.

 The reason it’s called keto flu is that it feels as if you have come down with the flu.
-You’ll feel achy, experience body chills and even a bit feverish.
+You’ll feel achy, experience body chills, and even a bit feverish.
 Of course, not everyone feels the keto flu the same.
 In some, the symptoms are very mild, while in others it’s more pronounced.

 The great news is that you can use exogenous ketones to help bridge that gap.
-While your body is getting accustomed to using ketones as fuel, you can give it ketones in a form of a supplement.
+While your body is getting accustomed to using ketones as fuel, you can give it ketones in the form of a supplement.

 By supplementing you can shorten or avoid entirely the dreaded keto-flu.